-Finance costs in Q2 2023 reflect costs related to accretion of decommissioning liabilities, amortisation of Facility (defined below) costs and interest expenses for leases.
-In addition, the Company signed agreements with a third-party marketer for Facility which resulted in an increase in interest expense, commitment fees and financing fees.
-However, in Q2 2022, the only finance costs were related to accretion on decommissioning liabilities in Turkey.
+Finance costs in Q3 2023 reflect costs related to accretion of decommissioning liabilities, amortisation of Facility (defined below) costs and interest expenses for leases.
+The higher aggregate finance costs, as compared to Q3 2022, reflects that in 2022, finance costs included only accretion on decommissioning liabilities on its Turkey assets.